gdsge/gdsge.github.io/_sources/example/Mendoza2010/Mendoza2010.rst.txt

 What's Next?
 =====================

-This example illustrates how to solve a model with two endogenous state variables of which the exogenous feasible state space may be non-rectangle and hard to determine ex-ante.
+This example illustrates how to solve a model with two endogenous state variables of which the feasible region may be non-rectangle and hard to determine ex-ante.
 The crucial step is to transform the boundary condition to that of an endogenous state variable which makes the feasible region a simple rectangle.
 In the current example, the feasible debt level is high so the model can be solved directly over the natural state space---bond and capital.
 Such transformation becomes essential for more complex problems, and sometimes the boundary condition needs to be solved using a different equilibrium system.
 The toolbox accommodates this